yashmadan123/mslearn-openai/Instructions/Labs/Getting-Started-4hours.md

 ## Overview

 Azure OpenAI Service brings OpenAI's generative AI models to the Azure platform, enabling powerful AI solutions with Azure's security and scalability.
 In this lab, you'll learn to provision Azure OpenAI, deploy models using Azure OpenAI Studio, and create applications like chatbots and language models.
-You'll act as a developer implementing an app for hiking recommendations, learning how prompt engineering shapes AI responses.
+You'll act as a developer implementing an app, learning how prompt engineering shapes AI responses.
 Additionally, you'll explore how the service can generate, debug, comment, and simplify code using natural language prompts.

 ## Objective